micro-community/development/roadmap.md

 - [ ] Hosting services
 - [ ] Observability and debugging
 - [ ] Team based access control
+- [ ] Paid hosting and team features

 ## Micro as a service